bbatsov/clojure-style-guide/README.md

 * Avoid the use of transient collections, except for performance-critical portions of the code.

+* Avoid the use of Java collections.

+* Avoid the use of Java arrays, except for interop scenarios and performance-critical code dealing heavily with primitive types.

 ## Strings

 * Prefer the string manipulation functions from `clojure.string` next to